 - Ongoing monitoring services: In order to address growing market demands, we have placed priority on the development and improvement of ongoing monitoring tools for criminal and arrest records, healthcare sanctions, and professional license expirations.
-We see further opportunity for services development in social security number validation, Global Information Assurance Certification ("GIAC"), GIAC Security Essentials monitoring, and entity monitoring. - Instant screening solutions: Our "automation-first" approach is exemplified by the usage of Robotic Process Automation ("RPA") techniques across our unified global platform.
-These techniques are supporting our implementation of new Instant Criminal Screening services which will leverage our WideScreen Plus proprietary database to provide significant flexibility for configurable searches by our customers, along with significantly increased service speeds. - Expansion across workforce risk management and compliance services: We see further vectors for growth in services directly adjacent to our current offering, including, but not limited to skills assessments and credentialing, reference checks, enterprise risk services, and biometric screening.
+We see further opportunity for services development in social security number validation, Global Information Assurance Certification ("GIAC"), GIAC Security Essentials monitoring, and entity monitoring. - Instant screening solutions: Our implementation of Instant Criminal Screening services enables us to provide significant flexibility for configurable searches by our customers, along with significantly increased service speeds. - Automation: Our "automation-first" approach is exemplified by the usage of Robotic Process Automation ("RPA") techniques across our unified global platform.
+We are also deploying artificial intelligence/machine learning solutions to handle more complex tasks like matching. - Expansion across workforce risk management and compliance services: We see further vectors for growth in services directly adjacent to our current offering, including, but not limited to skills assessments and credentialing, reference checks, enterprise risk services, and biometric screening.
 We believe the expansion of our service offering will enhance our value proposition to our customers and further differentiate us in the market.